Description

 Tried: Assuming the first argument is in eax or edi (System V AMD64 convention) rather than on the stack.

 This is 32-bit x86 cdecl, not the 64-bit System V ABI.
-In cdecl, arguments are pushed onto the stack before the call, so the first argument lives at [ebp+8] after 'push ebp; mov ebp, esp'.
-Looking in edi or eax at function entry gives a garbage value and produces a wrong trace.
+In cdecl the arguments are pushed on the stack before the call, so the first one sits at [ebp+8] after the standard prologue.
+Reading edi or eax instead gives garbage.

 Learn more